nci/gsky/Documents/ows/README.md

 This standalone app does not require ArcGIS Online account.
 It supports WMS services and hence can be used as a GSKY client.
 It works with only 2D maps and sends the Bbox values as Lat/Lon.

-The tutorial describes the program usage and how to use **ArcGIS Pro** as a GSKY client is explained.
+The tutorial describes the program usage.
+How to use **ArcMap** as a GSKY client will be added (not yet!).

 GSKY_ArcGIS_Integration (.docx)
 ---